Our 12 Queensland regions are the best that Australia has to offer.

 Tourism is crucial to Queensland’s economic growth.
 With an enviable tropical climate and access to islands, national parks and unique attractions, Central Queensland has no shortage of things to do and see.

 We have invested greatly in tourism which employs over 10% of the state’s population.
-We support the Great Barrier Reef Island Resorts Rejuvenation Program with the clean-up and development of resorts such as Wilson Island.
+We support the Great Barrier Reef Island Resorts Rejuvenation Program with the clean-up and development of resorts such as Wilson and Heron Islands.
 The program has a strong focus on creating sustainable environments that support the Great Barrier Reef.

 We are also committed to growing tourism on Great Keppel Island with $25 million being provided for infrastructure on the island which will be delivered in partnership with Livingstone Shire Council.